Illinois Compiled Statutes

 shall impose punishment as in other cases of contempt.

-(d) If process is served by a sheriff or coroner, the court may tax
+(d) If process is served by a sheriff, coroner, or special investigator appointed by the State's Attorney, the court may tax

-the fee of the sheriff or coroner as costs in the proceeding.
+the fee of the sheriff, coroner, or State's Attorney's special investigator as costs in the proceeding.
 If process

 is served by a private person or entity, the court may establish a fee